dskrypa/cli_command_parser/_sources/configuration.rst.txt

 :choice: SubCommand value that should be mapped to this command, if different than this class's (lower case) name.
 Only used when the Command is a subcommand of another Command.
 :choices: SubCommand values to map to this command.
 Similar to ``choice``, but accepts multiple values.
+A mapping of ``{choice: help text}`` may be provided to customize the help text displayed for each choice.
 :prog: The name of the program (default: ``sys.argv[0]``)
 :usage: Usage message to be printed with help text or when incorrect arguments are provided (default: auto-generated)